🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 ❓ FAQ – Dog Grooming in Autumn

-How do I groom my dog's fur in autumn?
+How do I groom my dog's coat in autumn?

-Through regular brushing, thorough drying after walks, and gentle skin care.
-Natural products like zeolite further strengthen skin and fur.
+By regular brushing, thorough drying after walks, and gentle skin care.
+Natural products like zeolite additionally strengthen skin and coat.

-❓How often should I brush my dog during shedding?
+❓How often should I brush my dog during the coat change?

 Short-haired dogs 2–3 times a week, long-haired dogs ideally daily.
-This prevents matting and supports the shedding process.
+This prevents matting and supports the coat change.

 ❓What to do if my dog sheds a lot in autumn?